Alloxylon wickhamii

 Alloxylon wickhamii is a rainforest tree to 30 m tall in the family Proteaceae.
 It is endemic to the Wet Tropics of Queensland.

-In the wet tropics it is found growing in various well developed rain forests and apparently is "probably more abundant in upland and mountain rain forests".
+In the wet tropics it is found growing in various well-developed rain forests and apparently is "probably more abundant in upland and mountain rain forests".

-This substantial rain forest tree species has large leaves (adult: up to 17 cm, younger: up to 40 cm) and bunches of attractive pink-red flowers in Oct–Nov.
+This substantial rainforest tree species has large leaves (adult: up to 17 cm, younger: up to 40 cm) and bunches of attractive pink-red flowers in October and November.

 It is "not as well known as Alloxylon flammeum but deserves an equal place in horticulture".